Can I be intolerant or allergic to Quorn?

-Quorn® products have been eaten for more than 35 years with nearly 7 billion Quorn meals now served.
+Quorn® products have been eaten for more than 35 years with over 9 billion Quorn meals now served.

 However, it’s important to know that some Quorn products contain allergens, such as egg, milk and gluten.
 These are clearly marked on the back of pack within the ingredient declaration and the allergy advice section.